-According to legend, the modern "buffalo" wing was first served up at the Anchor bar in Buffalo, New York on October 30, 1964.
+According to legend, the modern "buffalo" wing was first served up at the Anchor Bar in Buffalo, New York, on October 30, 1964.
 Since then the buffalo style chicken wings have become a mainstay of bars, restaurants, sporting events, and kitchens around the world.
-There are literally thousands of recipes for chicken wings ranging from the traditionally "hot" wings to sweet and savory wings and every flavor and ethnic variation in between.
+There are literally thousands of recipes for chicken wings ranging from the traditional hot wings, to sweet and savory wings, and every flavor, spice, and culturally-influenced variation in between.

 A large batch of wings should be on the grill for about 15 to 20 minutes.
 As always with poultry overcook, don't undercook.
 Test your chicken wings when they are getting close by removing one and cutting it open.
 There should be no pink inside and any juices should run clear.
 Wings are best served hot from the grill so plan everything ahead to get it done on time.